screenbeard/personal-chronicle/content/posts/the-birth-of-twins.md

 So welcome Merrick and Evany!
 Thank you all for your support and understanding.
-We look forward to introducing them to you all in real life soon. ((This post was originally shared on Facebook and added to the Geekorium on 9 Feb 2013))
+We look forward to introducing them to you all in real life soon[^1].

+[^1]: This post was originally shared on Facebook and added to the Geekorium on 9 Feb 2013